kitsonk/kview/docs/index.md

 value display will display _no value_.
 This different than an actual _null_ value, which is supported by Deno KV.

+## Blobs

+Deno KV is limited to values of a max of 64k in size.
+This can make it challenging to manage arbitrary binary data.
+In addition, [currently](https://github.com/denoland/deno/issues/12067) Deno KV does not support storing `Blob` or `File` instances, though they are _cloneable_ and should be able to be stored.

+To work around these challenges, [kv-toolbox](https://jsr.io/@kitsonk/kv-toolbox) provides the ability to store arbitrarily size blobs and can handle setting values to `Blob`, `File`, array buffers, typed arrays, and byte `ReadableStream`s.
+It accomplishes this by storing the binary data into chunks that avoid the 64k value limit along with meta data about the original form of the data.

+kview integrations kv-toolbox to allow management and viewing of the blobs.
+The user interface detects the blobs and displays them in the way they are intended, as a single entry, though they are made up of several component entries in reality.

+For `File` and `Blob` entries, kview will detect the any associated context type and if it is media that is viewable within a browser, it will be displayed as part of the view of the entry value.

 ## Bulk operations

 ### Import